saivamshidobbali/120YearsOfOlympics/README.md

 # Olympic Data Analysis

-Data visualization for 120 years of summer olympics.
+Data visualization of Summer olympics from 1980 to 2016.

 Vizualization project (fall 2019)
 Using the data from https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results.